Srishti-Ahlawat/cicd/README.md

 1. **Pull Request**: A plan is generated when a pull request is opened, showing the proposed changes to the infrastructure.
 2. **Review and Merge**: The plan is reviewed, and once approved, the pull request is merged into the main branch.
 3. **Apply Changes**: Depending on the configuration, the changes are automatically applied to the target environment after the merge.
-4. **Optional Destroy**: Infrastructure can be destroyed using a dedicated workflow when needed.

 ---